Penguinb0y/item-catalog/README.md

-# EDIT: Facebook now enforces HTTPS meaning that HTTP is not a Valid OAuth Redirect URI.
-Having issues working around that
+## Update: Facebook Sign in is currently disabled due to Facebook now only enforcing HTTPS and not HTTP as a Valid OAuth Redirect URI.
+I'll leave the code here in hopes of finding a solution, but as for now it will be disabled to avoid confusion for user experience.

 # README
 This is a project purely dedicated to CRUD functionality based on User Authentication and Authorization by using RESTful web application using the Python framework Flask along with OAuth authentication.
 The purpose of this project is to have an efficient interaction with data of a web application, to properly implement authentication mechanisms, and appropriately map HTTP methods to CRUD operations.